ionux/ok_json/README.md

 dimensions in struct definitions).
 The remaining limits are `static const` values defined in the header.
 All can be overridden at compile time.

+## Known Issues

+This code is currently not thread safe.
+Do not use in a multithreaded context.

 ## Wiki

 A full local wiki is available in the [`wiki/`](wiki/) directory: